How to Conduct an Effective Fraud Investigation: The Complete Guide

 Fraud investigations aim to uncover what behaviours occurred, by whom, and how.
 If you conduct a poor investigation, you’re not only at risk of failing to recover losses.
 You could also face reputation damage, legal fees, fines, or non-compliance penalties.

 How do you handle a fraud case?
-Use the steps in this guide to ensure your work is thorough, timely, accurate, and compliant.
+Use the fraud investigation steps in this guide to ensure your work is thorough, timely, accurate, and compliant.

-i-Sight software is a better way to manage investigations. i-Sight is a specialized investigative case management tool to make your investigations more efficient and consistent.
-Request your demo of i-Sight to find out how users are saving time, closing more cases, reducing risk, and improving compliance.
+Case IQ software is a better way to manage investigations.
+Case IQ is a specialized investigative case management tool to make your investigations more efficient and consistent.
+Request your demo to find out how users are saving time, closing more cases, reducing risk, and improving compliance.

 After you receive a fraud allegation or detect suspicious behavior, you have to decide if it’s worth investigating.